CS5008Fall2025/homework-speed-comparison-jroberge16/Report.md

 1. What is the most surprising result from the data?
 Why is it surprising?

    What I found most surprising was how linear run time presented itself.
-At first, linear runtime has a curve to it which intuitively means something is greater the $O(n)$ runtime.
-I think this curve is merely the overhead cost and resource constraints which is eventually trivialized as $n$ increases.
-I think this show how hard emprical data is to analyzed,and how important proofs are.
+At first, linear runtime has a curve to it, which intuitively means something is greater than an $O(n)$ runtime.
+I think this curve is merely the overhead cost and resource constraints, which is eventually trivialized as $n$ increases.
+I think this shows how hard it is to rely on only empirical data.

 2. What data structure is the fast at adding elements (sorted)?
 Why do you think that is?